t-sqrd/CS351-Project4/README.md

 Alex Schmidt, Tyson Craner, Andrew Morin, Beau Kujath.

 The auction simulator we made is mostly working, with a few minor bugs.
 You create just one Bank, and one Central Server.
 You can make as many Agent/House Clients as you want.
-Follow the prompts in the Agent Applications only, as the House Clients require no I/O.
+Follow the prompts in the Agent Applications only, as the House Clients require no I/O. It uses integers for all bids and has a 30 second timer before you can win an item.

 ### Future Additions/Issues: